 The most important thing to verify in a potential RV transporter is that they are legally permitted to transport your RV.
 All motor vehicle transporters are required to have DOT (Department of Transportation) and MC (Motor Carrier) numbers on file.
 When reviewing the uShip profile for a potential transporter, these numbers will be displayed.
 The FSCMA (Federal Motor Carrier Safety Administration) maintains a website where you can verify licensing and authority information.
 Make sure that the information shown on SaferSys matches the information that the transporter gives you.

-Verify Your RV Transporter’s Insurance Coverage
+Verify Your RV Transporter’s Coverage

 Consider Multiple Bids